kirinboy/OOBootcamp/tasking.md

 When the parking boy park the car
 Should be able to pick the same car from the first parking lot

+Given a parking boy and two parking lots with first parking lot full When the parking boy park the car
+Should be able to pick the same car from the second parking lot

+Given a parking boy and two parking lots with first parking lot full When the parking boy park the car
+Should be able to pick the same car by the parking boy

 Given a parking boy and two full parking lots
 When the parking boy park the car
 Should fail to park the car